sleepope/XJTU-CollegeComputer-2020spring/README.md

 # XJTU-CollegeComputer-2020spring
-Used to store OJ codes in homework and keep a study record.
+>   Used to store OJ codes in homework and keep a study record.

+-   Compiler: VS2017 (MSVC)